futuregrid/cloud-metrics/doc/results/results.rst

 			//Allow
 			}else{
 			document.getElementById(f).innerHTML = "<b>Notice</b><br>" +
-			"This application is not officially supported and tested on Internet Explorer.
+			"This application is <font color=\"red\"><b>not officially supported and tested on Internet Explorer</b></font>.
 If you detect any issues with your browser, please try a different one, you can use Safari, Chrome and Firefox. " +
 			"We also noticed that in some cases you may run out of memory, or have too little space available.
 Please clean your machine accordingly. " +
 			"If you still have issues, please let us know.<br>";
 			document.getElementById(f).className = "warning" ;